anthonyashco/anthonyashco.github.io/about.md

 Nice to meet you!
 I'm Anthony.

+I'm a Python developer looking to get into professional software developemnt.
+I'm looking to leverage my teaching experience and group leadership skills to facilitate healthy teamwork and find a development mentor.

 Formerly, I worked at a learning center, but we thought of the place as a Learning Laboratory--something about school wasn't quite working for everyone, and we wanted to discover how to fix it.
 We didn't believe in rote solutions, though: each student